1. Purpose of policy

 Vice-Chancellor and President

-Responsible and accountable to the Vice-Chancellor and President to oversee implementation of the Compliance Management Framework across the University, the Register of Compliance Obligations and annual and ongoing Compliance Reporting to ARMC.
+Responsible and accountable to the Vice-Chancellor and President to oversee implementation of the Compliance Management Framework across the University, the Register of Compliance Obligations and quarterly Compliance Reporting to ARMC.

 Director, Governance and Risk Management